aerisha25bai10017-vit/Health-package-recommendation-system-/README.md

 Component        	                         Description

-Python 3.x	                         -     Main programming language
+a.Python 3.x	                          -    Main programming language
-Conditional Logic (if/elif)          -   	Used for decision-making Functions                            -   	To keep code modular and clean Console I/O	                         -    For reading user input and displaying output
+b.Conditional Logic (if/elif)            -  	Used for decision-making
+c.Functions                              -   To keep code modular and clean d.Console I/O	                          -   For reading user input and displaying output

 4. Steps to Install & Run the Project